odectra/popu-sweden/README.md

 # popu-sweden
-Data visualization of population in swedish municipals over time
+Data visualization of population in swedish municipals over time using data from SCB